MLHale/GenCyber-web-content/day1/github-primer.md

 ![mergemsg](../img/primer/mergemsg.png)

-The updated content is now reflected in `robinagandhi/hello-world` repository.
+The updated content is now reflected in the `robinagandhi/hello-world` repository.

 ![finalupdate](../img/primer/forkupdatefinal.png)

-And that is how you collaborate using Github.
+And that is one way you can collaborate using Github.

 [Top](#table-of-contents)